davidacm/beepKeyboard/readme.md

 * Beep for typed characters when shift is pressed: with this feature NVDA will beep if you type a character with shift key pressed.
 * Beep for toggle keys changes: with this feature, NVDA will beep higher if a toggle key goes on, and lower tone if it goes off.
 * Announce toggle keys changes: just when "Beep for toggle keys changes" is on.
 You can enable or disable NVDA to announce toggle key status.
+* Beep for specified characters: NVDA will beep for all characters that you set in advanced settings.

 ## Requirements
   You need NVDA 2018.2 or later.